3.3 Encrypted network connections

 At the end of the secure session, the two computers say goodbye to one another and each deletes their copies of the symmetric session key.
 If the user starts another secure session a completely new key will be used.

-As well as e-commerce sites, TLS/SSL is supported by other websites that supply confidential information including banks and some email clients.
-Its use means that end users can benefit from the confidentiality and integrity provided by cryptography without having to worry about the technical details of configuring their software or managing keys.
+TLS/SSL is now used by most websites.
+It is an automatic process between the browser and the server that keeps data safe in transit.
+It doesn’t mean that any site is genuine.
+Any website, including criminal ones, can now implement TLS/SSL for free.
+However, its use means that end users can benefit from the confidentiality and integrity provided by cryptography without having to worry about the technical details of configuring their software or managing keys.